 - Lower your screen brightness.

-- Avoid keeping the computer plugged in at all times.
-Instead let the battery discharge (without bottoming it out — aim for around 20 percent) and then charge it when possible.
+- Let the battery discharge (without bottoming it out—aim for around 20 percent) and then charge it when possible.

 Avoid Harmful Content

 The content you view on your computer could damage it as well.
 Avoid clicking on suspicious links and be mindful about downloading content—you could easily contract malware.
 One of the best defenses is to purchase and install antivirus software.

 Also be alert to phishing scams that use emails, instant messages and other tactics to trick you into sharing personal information.
 You can help prevent phishing scams by making sure your computer security software is up-to-date.
 And look for an email provider with antiphishing detection to keep phishing messages from being delivered to your inbox.